sunlightpolicy/opendatapoliciesstatic/_documents/nashville-tn-2014-05-12.md

 2. The Departments of the Metropolitan Government within the scope of this Executive Order will aspire to:

-(a) enhance and expand cooperation among Metropolitan Government departments and agencies, other governmental agencies, private and nonprofit entities, and the public,
+    a. enhance and expand cooperation among Metropolitan Government departments and agencies, other governmental agencies, private and nonprofit entities, and the public,

-(b) fulfill Metropolitan Government goals and obligations; including proposals to: (i) use technology platforms and links to appropriate websites, (ii) improve and inform the public about existing collaboration efforts, and (iii) increase use of innovative methods to obtain ideas from, and to increase collaboration with, those in the private sector, nonprofit and academic communities.
+    b. fulfill Metropolitan Government goals and obligations; including proposals to: (i) use technology platforms and links to appropriate websites, (ii) improve and inform the public about existing collaboration efforts, and (iii) increase use of innovative methods to obtain ideas from, and to increase collaboration with, those in the private sector, nonprofit and academic communities.

 ## IX.
 Secondary Use